ben-j-c/linux-systems-project-base/README.md

 - No makefile modifications necessary for new .c/.h files and folders
   - Dependencies checked for incremental compilation
   - Project wide include directory available in `src/global`
+- Automated testing framework through makefile
+  - Just add a new `.c` file in `tests`
+  - Run `make tests` to run tests
 - Error handling boiler-plate
   - `FWD` for pushing additional errors to the existing error chain
   - `NEW` for creating a new error chain